 Gibson House News

-This is an exciting time for YoloArts as we look forward to furthering our mission and activating the vision of the Yolo County Board of Supervisors.
+This is an exciting time for YoloArts as we look forward to furthering our mission and activating the vision of a cultural center at the Gibson House.

 The Gibson House, located at 512 Gibson Road in Woodland, was once a home and is now a historic icon.
 Over the span of 3 centuries this site has seen tremendous transformations and transitions.
 At the heart of the cultural center development, is preserving the Gibson House and property, while creating opportunities for you to experience Yolo County history, its cultures, and Art in new ways!